 Care and proper handling of the liquid nitrogen containers, semen and other AI equipment is important.
 Mechanical damage to containers through rough handling will reduce their efficiency.
 There must be always adequate liquid nitrogen in the tank.
-Preferably the tank should be kept full.
+Preferably the tank should be kept full up to 2-3 cm above the canister level.
+Transferring of semen from the tank to the thawing water must be done quickly (2-5 seconds).
+Canisters should remain in the neck of the tank (Fig. 8) less than 10 seconds and preferably no longer than 5 seconds.

-Transferring of semen from the tank to the thawing water must be done quickly.
-Canisters should remain in the neck of the tank (Fig. 10) less than 10 seconds and preferably no longer than five seconds.
-Frequent opening of semen containers is to be discouraged (not more than 10 seconds in any 10 minute period.
+Frequent opening of semen containers is to be discouraged (not more than 10 seconds in any 10 minute period).

-Fig. 10.
+Fig. 8.
 When transferring frozen straws the canister should not be brought beyond the neck of the container.
-It should not remain there for more than 10 seconds.
+It should not remain there for more than ten seconds.

-Recommendations for thawing DF semen vary considerably in the literature.
-Generally, thawing should be in warm water at 35°C for a minimum of 20-30 seconds.
+Thawing of semen should be in warm water at 35°C for a minimum of 20-30 seconds.
 The straw should be wiped dry, cut at right angles and properly loaded into the insemination gun (pistolette).
 Prior to loading, the gun should be briskly rubbed with a piece of paper towel to warm it.
-This helps to prevent sudden changes in temperature which are detrimental to the semen.
+This helps to prevent sudden changes in temperature, which are detrimental to the semen.
 Under warm temperature conditions the gun may be held in the mouth while the cow is being prepared and the hand is being inserted in the rectum.
 In cooler conditions the gun may be placed down the back between the clothing and the body to avoid changes in temperature.
 Faeces should be removed from the rectum.
 The uterus should be examined for size and consistency.
 Insemination must not be carried out if the uterus is enlarged.